MayuriN2024/Java_Intervievw/README.md

 #what is oops?
 Object-Oriented Programming (OOP) is a programming concept that uses objects to represent real-world entities.
 Each object contains data (attributes) and behavior (methods).
 OOP supports Encapsulation, Inheritance, Polymorphism, and Abstraction, which make code modular, reusable, and easier to maintain.

+# what is Multithreading?
+Ans: multithreading is the technique through which we can cheive multitasking through multithreading we can utilize CPU time efficiently Multithreading in java is a process of executing multiple threads simultaneously

+Thread is lightweight  process( subprocess ) by default every program is single threaded ( main thread is created by JVM)

+# Thread vs Process
+A process is an independent program in execution with its own memory space.
+A thread is the smallest unit of execution within a process and shares the process memory.
+Threads are lighter and faster, while processes are heavier but more isolated.

+#What is ocntext switching?
+Context Switching is the process where the CPU switches from one process or thread to another process or thread so that multiple tasks can run on a single CPU.

+Since a CPU can execute only one task at a time, the operating system quickly switches between tasks.
+This switching is called context switching.